Klauz01/CRYPTITAPLAYS_BuilderWorkshop2026_Mallari/README.md

 ---

 ## Step-by-step workshop path

 Follow these steps in order.
+Each screenshot is captioned so you can match your screen to the expected result.

+---

 ### Star and fork on GitHub